 But the reduced quantity of apartments supplied must be rationed in some way, since, at the price ceiling, the quantity demanded would exceed the quantity supplied.
 Current occupants may be reluctant to leave their dwellings because finding other apartments will be difficult.
 As apartments do become available, there will be a line of potential renters waiting to fill them, any of whom is willing to pay the controlled price of $P_C$ or more.
-In fact, reading up to the demand curve in Figure 4.9 "The Unintended Consequences of Rent Control" from $A_1$ apartments, the quantity available at $P_C$ , you can see that for $A_1$ apartments, there are potential renters willing and able to pay $P_B$ .
-This often leads to various "backdoor" payments to apartment owners, such as large security deposits, payments for things renters may not want (such as furniture), so-called "key" payments ("The monthly rent is \$500 and the key price is \$3,000"), or simple bribes.
+In fact, reading up to the demand curve in Figure 4.11 "The Unintended Consequences of Rent Control" from $A_1$ apartments, the quantity available at $P_C$ , you can see that for $A_1$ apartments, there are potential renters willing and able to pay $P_B$ .
+This often leads to various "backdoor" payments to apartment owners, Figure 4.11 The Unintended Consequences of Rent Control such as large security deposits, payments for things renters may not want (such as furniture), so-called "key" payments ("The monthly rent is \$500 and the key price is \$3,000"), or simple bribes.